asenjialvin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 find . -type d -exec chmod ugo+rx {} + :adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

+12-directory_permissions : Create a script that creates a directory called my_dir with permissions 751 in the working directory.